Rheidol Hydropower Plant

 Sustainability focus

 The land at Rheidol is unique, with some classified as a Site of Special Scientific Interest including vast heather beds, therefore a focus on the local environment is central to our work.
-We cooperate closely with Natural Resources Wales (NRW) and the Environment Agency regarding our operations and encourage biodiversity at all opportunities including tree felling and landscaping where logs are left in place for wildlife.
+We co-operate closely with Natural Resources Wales (NRW) and the Environment Agency regarding our operations and encourage biodiversity at all opportunities including tree felling and landscaping where logs are left in place for wildlife.
 We also provide fenced off areas for ant colonies in the forestry behind the main station.

 The River Rheidol is an integral part of the Rheidol hydropower scheme and also a breeding area for salmon and trout.
 The fish originally had to pass Trotter’s Falls to reach their spawning grounds but when the Falls were replaced by a new dam, weir and bridge at Felin Newydd we constructed a special 'fish lift' to allow the fish to reach their old spawning grounds.
 Upstream of the power station a 'fish ladder' was cut into the rock to bypass the Rheidol Falls and thus opened up new spawning grounds to the fish.
-The fish ladder rises 6 metres and has 14 pools.
+The fish ladder rises six metres and has 14 pools.